Oneapptorulethemall-DIB/The-Fellowship-of-the-Code2026/chapters/chapter-4-when-things-react.md

-# Kapitel 4: When Things React
+# Kapitel 4: Wenn "Dinge" reagieren

 > *„Even the smallest person can change the course of the future." – Galadriel*